emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 ## Autocluster by DNS Records

+EMQX supports auto clustering by DNS A records and DNS SRV records.
 Domain Name System (DNS) record is a type of record used to map domain names to IP addresses.
-DNS SRV records allow multiple records for one domain name, this makes a one-to-many mapping.
-EMQX can use this one-to-many mapping to find all nodes that belong to one cluster so that the nodes can join a cluster automatically.
+Because multiple DNS records are allowed for one domain name, EMQX leverages this feature to implement auto clustering. <!--Do we need to add more explanations here?-->

-EMQX supports auto clustering by DNS A records and DNS SRV records. <!--can we add the difference between these 2 records, what are their use cases, and it seems to me that the above parameter is only about DNS A.-->

 #### Configure DNS Services